Lithuania Wedding Traditions

 Catholic ceremony distinctive elements:

-• Joint entrance: Couple enters together (unlike Western tradition)
+- Joint entrance: Couple enters together (unlike some Western traditions)

 Regional Religious Variations: